Buba

-Buba is the largest city in southern Guinea-Bissau, lying on the Rio Grande de Buba, near the Contanhez National Park.
-It has a population 6,815 (2008 est).
+Buba is the largest city in southern Guinea-Bissau and the capital of the Quinara region.
+Itlies on the extreme end of the Rio Grande de Buba, near the Contanhez National Park, and has a population 6,815 (2008 est).

+History

+The area that is now Buba was once a part of the Biafada kingdom of Biguba.
+The city's name is a corruption of this state, although the modern town was not prominent until the 19th century.

+Buba was the most important commercial center in Portuguese Guinea from the early 1840s to the late 1870s.
+During a civil war in Forria in the late 19th century Fula rimbe (noble) forces attacked Buba looking for escaped slaves, who had fled to the town for Portuguese protection.
+The instability led to a collapse in the peanut trade, crushing the town's economy.
+By the time the Portuguese had established control over the entire area, the economic heart of the colony had moved to Bissau and Bafata, leaving Buba a backwater.

+The Portuguese constructed an army camp in Buba, which, shortly after independence, was used as the headquarters for a Dutch Foreign Aid Project aimed at providing the villages of Quinara and Tombali with safe drinking water.
+The construction of a plywood factory through Swedish Foreign Aid in 1982 boosted the economy and growth of Buba, as it installed a steam engine which produced enough electricity to supply the whole town.

 During his presidency, former President of Guinea-Bissau Kumba Yala planned to move the capital city to Buba.
 Those plans have been dropped since he was deposed in a coup d'état.

+Economy

-Construction is under way for a deepwater port that could host three 70-tonne vessels at any given time.
-It is being built by Angola Bauxite in order to export bauxite.
+Construction was planned for a new railway, road, and deepwater port that could host three 70-tonne vessels at any given time, built by Angola Bauxite in order to export bauxite.
+The 2012 Guinea-Bissau coup d'état saw the project suspended.

-The Portuguese constructed an army camp in Buba, which, shortly after independence, was used as the headquarters for a Dutch Foreign Aid Project aimed at providing the villages of Quinara and Tombali with safe drinking water.
-The construction of a plywood factory through Swedish Foreign Aid in 1982 boosted the economy and growth of Buba, as it installed a steam engine which produced enough electricity to supply the whole town.